Thoughts from Montessori Parents about the Elementary Program

 MCDS provides our children with the ability to pursue their learning at a rate and level that is appropriate for them as individuals.
 The school encourages the kids to work at the higher end of their individual potential, while being realistic about the development maturity of each child.
 We especially appreciate the open lines of communication with the teachers and the very small student to teacher ratio.
 There is a high level of respect between the teachers and students and in the community as a whole.
 Mutual respect is an important tenet of the Montessori philosophy and one the reasons the environment in a Montessori school is unique.

-~ One child in both Upper and Primary Elementary Class, fourth year for the elder child
+~ One child in both Upper and Lower Elementary Class, fourth year for the elder child

 At MCDS, we have found a teaching philosophy which mirrors our personal parenting style of challenging our children at their own individual levels while providing individual attention.
 MCDS’ elementary program continually provides our older daughter with an engaging environment, supporting the expansion of her free-thinking ability while upholding personal accountability.

-~ Daughter in second year in Primary Elementary Class
+~ Daughter in second year in Lower Elementary Class

 We feel that the Montessori learning style has really allowed our kids to tap into their potential.
 And our kids developed a true love of learning at an early age.

-~ Daughter in first year in Primary Elementary Class
+~ Daughter in first year in Lower Elementary Class

 Our deep appreciation for the Montessori method, and for MCDS in particular, has become more acutely developed as our younger son has progressed through the elementary school program.
 This child is our “alternative learner”, one who has significant strengths but also some challenges that might hinder his progress in a traditional public school classroom.
 Through patient and dedicated focus on his learning style, positive reinforcement of his strengths, and the commitment the MCDS staff makes to the Montessori child-centered curriculum, our son is succeeding both academically and socially with a wonderful group of friends.
 While many schools struggle with the diversity of a student body, MCDS celebrates it and leverages its diversity to the benefit of all students.
 We are grateful indeed for the MCDS “Big Tent”.